 15. MigrainesThere’s growing evidence that migraines and some other difficult-to-treat conditions are caused by clinical endocannabinoid deficiency (CEDC) insufficient endocannabinoid activity.
 Since we know that CBD seems to help by potentially modulating the body’s levels of endocannabinoids, this may suggest a mechanism through which it can relieve migraines.

 However, clinical research evidence is needed to substantiate this theory.

-Although CBD can cause some side effects, they are generally quite rare and they tend to be mild and temporary.
-These potential adverse effects include diarrhoea, dry mouth, lightheadedness, low blood pressure, tiredness, and changes in appetite or weight, but at the wellness doses used these are very uncommon.
+CBD can cause some side effects, they are generally quite rare and they tend to be mild and temporary.
+These potential risks and effects include diarrhoea, dry mouth, lightheadedness, low blood pressure, tiredness, and changes in appetite or weight, but at the wellness, doses used these are very uncommon.
 Generally, these effects have only been noted by studies utilising high doses of pure CBD (300 mg or more daily), much higher than the doses normally used in OTC CBD wellness products.

 CBD does not have any addictive properties, doesn’t cause withdrawal, and there’s no evidence that it produces tolerance when used regularly for long periods of time.

 CBD has been studied extensively, suggesting that it may have potential benefits for many common issues such as anxiety, pain, and poor sleep, as well as a long list of chronic diseases and symptoms at varying doses.

 Although more high-quality human research is needed to substantiate CBD’s benefits, the available evidence suggests that it’s a safe compound with no adverse effects, that offers a natural alternative to many common wellness issues.
 There are many possible health benefits to be found in the cannabis plant.
 The products extracted from the cannabis Sativa plant, such as hemp seed oil and CBD oil have much to offer us, and we are sure to see advancements with medical marijuana.